Syxd09/apriori-cart-demo/README.md

 - **Frontend**: React + TypeScript
 - **Styling**: Tailwind CSS
 - **Build Tool**: Vite
-- **Algorithm**: Apriori (pre-computed rules)
+- **Algorithm**: Apriori (computed dynamically)

 ## 📖 Dataset

-The Apriori rules in `rules.json` are based on typical grocery store transaction patterns.
-In a real-world scenario, these would be computed from actual transaction data using Python libraries like `mlxtend` or `apyori`.
+The system generates 2000+ realistic supermarket transactions on page load, using customer segments, temporal patterns, and shopping behaviors.
+The enhanced Apriori algorithm analyzes these transactions to discover association rules with multiple quality metrics.
+In a real-world scenario, this would use actual transaction data from a retail database.

 ## 🎓 For Presentation